-- Alcohol: If you sell, serve, import, or manufacture alcoholic beverages, you will need an alcoholic license.
+If you sell, service, import, or manufacture alcoholic beverages, you will need an alcoholic license.

-- Firearms: This includes licenses for dealing and selling firearms, explosives, and ammunition.
+This includes licenses for dealing with and selling firearms, explosives, and ammunition.

-- Nuclear energy: Any sort of nuclear activity, whether fuel production or disposal of nuclear waste, will require licenses.
+Any nuclear activity, whether fuel production or disposal of nuclear waste, will require licenses.

 State licenses and permits are handed out by non-Federal entities such as state authorities, city or county municipalities, and various other state government agencies.